aardappel/lobster/lobster/docs/source/implementation.md

 translated to C++, for a further speed boost.
 This is useful when releasing a shipping build to customers, but hopefully not necessary during development.

-With the `--to-cpp` option on the command-line, the compiler will generate a `compiled_lobster.cpp` file.
+With the `--cpp` option on the command-line, the compiler will generate a `compiled_lobster.cpp` file.
 This file contains a `main()` and is otherwise self-contained such that when you compile it with the build files for any platform (see instructions above) substituting it for the standard `main.cpp`,